maccrin/maccrin/README.md

 - 👋 Hi, I’m Madhumita
-- 👀 I’m interested in making new friends
+- 👀 I’m interested in learning js and how backend development works.
-- 🌱 I’m currently learning html/css/js
+- 🌱 I’m currently trying to learn Javascript.
-- 💞️ I’m looking to collaborate on web development project.
-- You can ask me anything a d reach me at maccrin@gmail.com.
+- You can ask me anything as if i dont know the answer Google is there  :).